nakulpadalkar/RandomForest/README.md

 5. Join the Live Share session using the provided Live Share link.

-6. Follow the instructor's guidance throughout the demonstration to learn about random forest and participate actively.
+6. Follow the instructor's guidance throughout the demonstration to learn about random forests and participate actively.

 ## Resources

-- `examples/`: Contains code examples and Jupyter notebooks used during the teaching demonstration.
+- `code/`: Contains code examples and Jupyter notebooks used during the teaching demonstration.
 - `data/`: Contains sample datasets for hands-on exercises.
+In this case, we will use Breast Cancer Wisconsin (Diagnostic) Data Set from UCI Machine Learning Repository.
-- `references/`: Includes reference materials and links related to random forest.
+- `references/`: Includes reference materials and links related to the random forest.
+Most of the presentation is built on Microsoft Technical Report.

 ## Contact

 If you have any questions or need further assistance, feel free to reach out to the instructor:

-- Instructor Name: [Your Name]
+- Instructor Name: Nakul R. Padalkar
-- Email: [Your Email Address]
+- Email: nakul.padalkar@georgetown.edu

 We hope you find this teaching demonstration informative and engaging!
 Happy learning!